rsheth972/Restaurant_S/README.md

 # Restaurant_S
-Restaurant management system in Java run the file login.java in eclipse or any IDE supporting java the username is "Rahil" and password is hello123
+Restaurant management system in Java.
+Run the file login.java in eclipse or any IDE supporting java.
+The username is "Rahil" and password is "hello123".